BigSoftVideo/DOTEbase/clips-viewer.md

-## Using the Project Clips Viewer
+## Using the Clips Viewer

-Any clips created in the current selected _DOTE_ Project will be displayed in the Clips Organiser.
+Any clips created in the current selected _DOTE_ Project or across selected Projects will be displayed in the Clips Viewer.
 Only media clips in that Project and transcript clips in any Transcript in that Project will be listed.